triton-inference-server/tutorials/Build_Guide/RHEL_Manylinux/README.md

 - `TRITON_PYTORCH_NVSHMEM=ON` — leave nvshmem on so build.py copies `libtorch_nvshmem.so`
   (libtorch links it); Step 4 supplies the one runtime library it in turn needs.

-The `python` backend is built here because it makes build.py provision the pyenv Python + numpy the pytorch backend serves against (Step 4).
-It's optional — drop `--backend=python` and you must re-add those to the completion image yourself. `tensorrt` is optional too (ONNX Runtime already pulls in its TensorRT provider); add `--backend=tensorrt:r26.05` for the standalone backend.
+The `python` backend is built here because it makes build.py provision numpy into the Python 3.12 venv the pytorch backend's stub serves against (Step 4).
+It's optional — drop `--backend=python` and you must add numpy to the completion image yourself. `tensorrt` is optional too (ONNX Runtime already pulls in its TensorRT provider); add `--backend=tensorrt:r26.05` for the standalone backend.

 Triton's `common`, `core`, `backend`, and `third_party` repos don't need explicit